cybertraining-dsc/fa20-523-327/project/project.md

 * Ideally, are suprising or novel

-but these criterians Youtube has set are not defined[^1].
-Meaning, the determinants for how a Youtube video will trend will not be given out and it is up for Youtube content creators to find this out themselves.
-Youtube content creators are constantly attempting to crack this code, evolving and purposely tailoring their videos in hopes it will go viral.
-Creating Youtube videos that can appeal to a wide audience is difficult.
+but these criterians Youtube has set are not well defined[^1].
+Meaning, the determinants for how a Youtube video will trend will not be given out and it is up for Youtubers to interpret what exactly will allow a video to trend.
+Youtubers are constantly attempting to crack this code, evolving and purposely tailoring their videos in hopes it will go viral.
+Creating Youtube videos appealling to a wide audience is difficult.
+It takes enourmous creativity and dedication for a random person to enjoy a video found online.
 Most people on Youtube have specific interests and follow certain industries, however; anyone can appreciate a good video.

 ## 2. Background Research and Previous Work

 After reviewing other background literature and works from other authors witin this field,  people have ventured into how a video will be popular on Youtube.
 Most findings online are analysis or unique findings for popular videos.
-Several people have done research to predict if a video will be popular on Youtube but do not cover the scope if it will reach the trending section on Youtube.
+Several people have done research to predict if a video will be popular (views) on Youtube but do not cover the scope if it will reach the trending section on Youtube.
 These findings can still be helpful and lead this research into the right direction.

 ## 3. Choice of Data-set